Thứ Tư, 27 tháng 6, 2012

 "The Rio campaign has made a lot of buzz internationally and especially in Latin America and the US," says Mr Tayoubi.

-A similar idea of combining the web and 3D occurred to another well-known firm - the car manufacturer, Ford.
+Social 3DA similar idea of combining the web and 3D occurred to another well-known firm - the car manufacturer, Ford.

-End Quote Jennie Farmer De Beers jewellery During the Uefa Champions League tournament in London in May, together with a communications agency Imagination, Ford decided to create 3D videos inspired by a slow-motion scene in the action film the Matrix, where the main character Neo successfully dodges bullets.
+Continue reading the main storyProducing a 3D advert is more expensive than producing a 2D ad, but the impact the activity has had internationally has made it worthwhile ”End Quote Jennie Farmer De Beers jewellery During the Uefa Champions League tournament in London in May, together with a communications agency Imagination, Ford decided to create 3D videos inspired by a slow-motion scene in the action film the Matrix, where the main character Neo successfully dodges bullets.

 For that, the car firm used 40 cameras to capture the moment in 120 degrees, creating a freeze-frame video that looked like the camera was moving around a still 3D image of people "suspended in motion".